 Frequently Asked Questions

-Test percent positivity is the percentage of people who test positive for COVID-19 (by a PCR test) out of all people in the community who have been tested during the same time period.
+PCR percent positivity is the percentage of people who test positive for COVID-19 (by a PCR test) out of all people in the community who have been tested with a PCR test during the same time period.
 For the purposes of the school dashboard, a “community” is defined by the selected area (ZIP code, city or school district) being viewed on the map.
 Two separate weeks of data for that area are provided to help provide a directional trend of a community’s overall transmission level.

 - A decreasing percentage of positive tests indicates enough testing is available in the community and that that transmission of the virus is slowing in that area.